Atkins v. Virginia: Case history

 Around midnight on August 16, 1996, following a day spent together drinking alcohol and smoking marijuana, the 18-year-old Daryl Renard Atkins (born November 6, 1977) and his accomplice, William Jones, walked to a nearby convenience store, where they abducted Eric Nesbitt, an airman from nearby Langley Air Force Base.
 When they realized Nesbitt was only carrying $60, they drove him to a nearby ATM where footage from a surveillance camera showed them forcing Nesbitt to withdraw another $200.
 The two abductors then drove Nesbitt to an isolated location where Nesbitt was shot eight times and killed as he pleaded for his life.

 Jones would not answer police questions without an attorney present.
-He later claimed that Atkins was the shooter.
 A deal of life imprisonment was negotiated with Jones in return for his testimony against Atkins.
-At trial, the jury decided that Jones's version of events was "more coherent and credible", and it convicted Atkins of capital murder.
+At trial, the jury decided that Jones's version of events was "more coherent and credible", and convicted Atkins of capital murder.

-During the sentencing phase the state sought the death penalty under the statutory aggravating circumstances future dangerousness and vileness.
+During the sentencing phase the state sought the death penalty.
 Forensic psychologist Evan Nelson testified that Atkins had an IQ of 59.
 Nelson said this was "in the range of being mildly mentally retarded".
-The jury sentenced Atkins to death despite the testimony.
+After hearing the testimony, the jury sentenced Atkins to death.

 The Supreme Court of Virginia affirmed Atkins's conviction, but reversed the death sentence on appeal, finding that the verdict form had not included an option for the jury to impose a life sentence.

-At the second sentencing hearing psychologist Stanton Samenow testified for the prosecution, based on an outdated test from 1972, that Atkins was of "average intelligence at least".
+At the second sentencing hearing psychologist Stanton Samenow testified that Atkins was of "average intelligence at least".
 Samenow assessed Atkins's vocabulary and knowledge of current affairs, and testified that he understood cause and effect, and could use relatively complex words like orchestra and decimal.
 Samenow acknowledged that Atkins's academic performance was "by and large" terrible.
-In his opinion, this was because Atkins was disinterested in his school performance.

 The prosecution also presented testimony about Atkins's criminal history which began in early adolescence and included over a dozen prior felony convictions for robbery, larceny and burglary.

 Atkins was sentenced to death a second time.
 The sentence was affirmed by the Virginia Supreme Court based on a prior Supreme Court decision, Penry v.
 Lynaugh.
 Justice Cynthia D. Kinser authored the five-member majority.
 Justices Leroy Rountree Hassell Sr. and Lawrence L. Koontz Jr. authored dissenting opinions.
 The United States Supreme Court granted certiorari "because of the gravity of the concerns expressed by the dissenters" and "in light of the dramatic shift in the state legislative landscape that has occurred in the past 13 years."
 The Court heard oral arguments in the case on February 20, 2002.